jerryrw/arcfour/README.md

-# RC4 librabry for MacOS
+# RC4 library for MacOS

 An RC4 encryption dynamic library.